 - Los Banos del Mar; how SB achieved health resort fame

-- Stearns Wharf and the dolphin fountain
+- Stearns Wharf and the unbelievable dolphin fountain story

 - Potter Hotel: A 5 star hotel for the rich and famous

-- Moreton Bay Fig Tree: Spoiler Alert: It is NOT the biggest in the U.S.
+- Moreton Bay Fig Tree.
+Spoiler Alert: It is NOT the biggest in the U.S.